DesmondSanctity/DesmondSanctity/README.md

 <h1 align="center">Hi 👋, I'm Desmond Obisi</h1>
-<h5 align="center">I am a software engineer and developer advocate/experience engineer building web products with over five years experience.
-I'm an open source contributor and technical writer whose vision is to build great products and makes it easy for the world to use.
-If I'm not building, you'll see me speaking and engaging communities.</h5>
+<h5 align="center">I am a software engineer building web products with over five years of experience.
+I'm an open-source contributor and technical writer whose vision is to build great products and makes them easy for the world to use.
+I am interested in UX, performance, and code interoperability.
+I am looking to work on things like blockchain, AI/ML, Cloud Native, and research.
+You'll see me speaking and engaging communities if I'm not building products.</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=desmondsanctity&label=Profile%20views&color=0e75b6&style=plastic" alt="desmondsanctity" /> </p>